jandre/heartthrob/README.md

 ## What is this?

+Have you ever thought: "A star is just not expressive enough to show how excited I am about this repository?"

+Have you ever wondered: "How can I make Github truly reflect the joy in my heart?" when you star a repo?

-This is a Google Chrome extension that turns Github 'star' actions to love.
+Never fear.
+I have a solution for you.
+This is a Google Chrome extension that turns Github 'STAR' actions to LOVE.

 See it in action: